Industrializing an Innovative Product

 In the process of mass manufacturing a product, there are no shortcuts.
 We describe the main risks of taking these steps early.

-How much does it cost to mass produce a new product?
+How much does it cost to industrialize a product?

 The process of transition from the prototype to the final product, industrialized and ready to be reproduced thousands of times automatically, can be more or less expensive depending on the quality with which the functional prototype has been raised.

-Integration of engineering disciplines: For example, in a prototype of an industrial IOT machine, it is essential that the departments of design, electronics, telecommunications, mechanics, work side by side, in the same environment, where they materialize their work and thinking about the integration of results.
-It is very common for inventors, to save money at this stage, to hire companies inexperienced in these processes or worse, to manufacture it with independent professionals who do not live in the same space.
+Integration of Engineering Disciplines: For example, in a prototype of an IoT industrial machine, it is essential that the design, electronics, telecommunications, and mechanics departments work side by side in the same environment, where they can materialize their work and think about the integration of results.
+It is very common for inventors, to save money at this stage, to hire inexperienced companies in these processes or, worse yet, try to manufacture it with independent professionals who do not work in the same space.

-Taking into account these variables, we have witnessed very similar product industrialization processes, with comparable costs, precisely because of the way in which the industrialization process had been foreseen from the prototype.
+Considering these variables, we have witnessed product industrialization processes that are very similar, with comparable costs, precisely because of how the industrialization process was planned from the prototype stage.

-Much has to do with the process of attracting investment or selling the patent.
-Private investors or large brands that could buy the exploitation rights of your patent, will value in the prototype, the real proximity of the same with a future industrialization process, a variable that substantially conditions the price of the operation.
+This topic is closely related to the process of attracting investment or selling the patent.
+Private investors or large brands that might purchase the exploitation rights of your patent will assess, in the prototype, how closely it aligns with a future industrialization process, a variable that significantly impacts the price of the transaction.